Kaltsoon/data-management-and-databases/slidev/10-database-normalisation.md

 ## Turning a relation into Boyce-Codd Normal Form

-- We will repeat the same process with `teacherno → surname, firstname` and the final relations are the following:
+- We will repeat the same process with `teacherno → surname, firstname`, and the final relations are the following:
   <pre>
   Course (<u>coursecode</u>, coursename)
   Teacher (<u>teacherno</u>, surname, firstname)